 University of Minnesota students who pay the Transportation and Safety Fee have unlimited access to the regional transit system in the Twin Cities metro area (rides on the NorthStar require a small supplemental fare for each ride).

-How to Use & Activate Your Universal Transit Pass
+How to use and activate your Universal Transit Pass

 Your U Card is the pass for this program.